CharlesCondon/ArtNewsBot/README.md

 The bot is also set to only check for new articles once every 24 hours in order to not clog up the twitter feed.
 A safety function was also added here to make sure that no duplicate tweets were sent out either.

-The program was made using node.js, Twit from npm, and puppeteer from npm.
+The program was made using node.js, Twit from npm, and Puppeteer from npm.
 Deployment and maintenance is done by Heroku.